Cynthia308/DjangoRiskAdvAnalytics/README.md

 # Dashboard in a Django application
-This sample shows how you can create a reporting dashboard in your Django project.
+This is a Django project.
 The data from an SQLite database is transferred to the client-side data visualization library ([Flexmonster](https://www.flexmonster.com/?r=git_vr)) using Ajax.

-# How to run the project
+# to run the project

 To run the Django development server, execute the following command: